Rotation-Induced Effective Anisotropy in White Dwarfs as a Newtonian Benchmark with Relativistic Scale Assessment: Applicability diagnostics and reference formulations

 \subsection{Physical constraints and empirical context}

-Uniform rotation in Newtonian stellar structure is constrained by physically transparent bounds and by empirical evidence on the spin distribution of white dwarfs \citep{Hermes2017ApJS,Warner1995CVs}.
-These considerations are important for interpreting one-dimensional reduced model approaches---including the present rotation--anisotropy mapping---because they delimit the physically admissible regime and motivate conservative ``slow-rotation'' choices in parameter surveys.

-A robust admissibility requirement is sub-Keplerian rotation, which prevents mass shedding at the equator \citep{Tassoul1978}.
-In practice, this bound must be evaluated on the \emph{rotating} configuration and is implemented below through diagnostics based on $\Omega/\Omega_K(M,R)$ (or equivalently $\epsilon$).

-Beyond mass shedding, rapidly rotating Newtonian self-gravitating bodies may become unstable to non-axisymmetric deformations.
-A commonly used indicator is the ratio of rotational kinetic energy to gravitational binding energy, $T/|W|$, for which classical analyses of uniformly rotating configurations suggest benchmark values of order $T/|W|\sim 0.1$--$0.3$ for the onset of secular and dynamical bar-mode instabilities \citep{Chandrasekhar1969,LaiRasioShapiro1993,OstrikerPeebles1973}.
-In the present work we treat these thresholds as qualitative context only: we do not adopt $T/|W|$ as a hard cut in the one-dimensional survey, but the existence of such instability channels motivates conservative slow-rotation envelopes and a dedicated calibration against axisymmetric equilibria \citep{Chandrasekhar1969,Tassoul1978}.

-Observed white dwarfs span a broad range of spin periods.
-Population-level studies indicate that most field objects rotate slowly (hours to days), whereas a smaller set of compact binaries and accreting systems can reach much shorter periods (seconds to minutes) \citep{Hermes2017ApJS,Warner1995CVs}.
-This motivates a two-tier modeling strategy: a controlled slow-rotation domain where rotation can be treated perturbatively and surveyed efficiently, and a fast-rotation tail where multidimensional equilibria and/or systematic slow-rotation expansions become necessary \citep{Tassoul1978,Hachisu1986ApJS}.
+Uniform rotation is constrained first by mass shedding.
+In the present reduced model this condition must be evaluated on the rotating configuration, not on the non-rotating reference model.
+We therefore use $\Omega/\Omega_K(M,R)$, or equivalently $\epsilon$, as the sub-Keplerian consistency check \citep{Tassoul1978}.

+At higher rotation rates, non-axisymmetric instabilities may also become relevant.
+Classical analyses often characterize their onset through $T/|W|$, with benchmark values of order $0.1$--$0.3$ for secular or dynamical bar-mode instabilities \citep{Chandrasekhar1969,LaiRasioShapiro1993,OstrikerPeebles1973}.
+We use these values only as qualitative context and do not impose a $T/|W|$ cut, since the present one-dimensional model does not resolve the stellar shape.

+The observed spin distribution of WDs further supports this separation between slow-rotation survey models and fast-rotation configurations requiring multidimensional treatment \citep{Hermes2017ApJS,Warner1995CVs,Tassoul1978,Hachisu1986ApJS}.